estii20/vera_duse/README.md

-Website Strategy Concept
+Homepage Concept

-Created following our consultation to demonstrate the proposed user journey and homepage structure.
+This concept focuses on layout, user journey and page structure.
+Final imagery, copy and branding will be refined during the design phase.